-The diagnosis is clinical, based on the absence of menses for 12 months, and does not require further testing for appropriately presenting patients.
+The diagnosis of menopause is clinical, based on the absence of menses for 12 months, and does not require further testing for appropriately presenting patients.

 Estrogen therapy is an effective treatment for the management of menopausal symptoms including hot flashes, night sweats, and urogenital symptoms.